Frequently Asked Questions

 The Museum is also accessible via public transportation.
 Bus #435 stops at Central Street and Walnut, which is a 3 minute (.1 mi) walk to the museum.

 Are there restrooms onsite?

 There are two restrooms located within the Museum and are handicap accessible.

 There is a private mother’s room for moms who need to nurse their babies, which includes a comfortable glider and changing table.

 Is the museum handicap accessible?

-The Museum buildings are all one level and are wheelchair accessible.
+The Museum is all one level and is wheelchair accessible.